krussll/howtoplaysport/_posts/lawn-bowls-product-recommendations.md

 first_paragraph: "There are so many different models of bowls, each aimed at a certain pain point.
 In this guide I will take you through what I believe are the best lawn bowls for you, whatever your needs are."
 ---

+I often get asked what brand or model I recommend - and of course, my answer is always "it depends".

+There are so many different types of bowl, all with different purposes.
+And for every different bowl the is a different bowler it its aimed at.

+So in this guide I will go through all of my recommendations for all of the most common requirements.

 ## At a glance